© 2026 RIWON KWON. All rights reserved.

 A quiet but charming local place, Ganghwa Island.
 [Source]

-Only human connection creates the repeat engagement that sustains rural economies.
+The local cooperative 'Cheongpung' discovered that only human connection creates the repeat engagement that sustains rural economies.

 RESEARCH

-Identifying the Connection Gap
+Identifying the Current Gaps

 As a visitor myself, I had already experienced their local cooking class before joining the team.